diffix/reference/docs/led-issues.md

 **Discussion:**

-Because noise is proportional to extreme entity contribution, the noise is enough to hide the victim's presence or absence regardless of how much the victim or plant contributes.
+Because noise is proportional to top-group average, and because flattening hides the most extreme user, the victim is protected no matter which AID (plant or victim) is chosen.
+For instance, suppose the victim is the only extreme user.
+If the victim is adjusted, then in any event the victim is not in the answer, so no flattening occurs and noise is proportional to the top group If the plant is adjusted, then the victim will be flattened to the top-group average, and the noise will hide the victim.

 #### First Derivative 1/0 Difference Attack